-The LONGEVITY project is designed to implement preclinical and clinical long-acting injectable product development for long-acting formulations for malaria and tuberculosis prevention, and a single-injection cure for hepatitis C by taking pre-existing oral medicines and repurposing them as injectable formulations administered far less frequently, and thereby reducing the effect that unsustainable oral regimens have on patients.
+The LONGEVITY project will implement product development for long-acting formulations intended for the prevention of malaria and tuberculosis, and a single-injection cure for hepatitis C virus to be deployed in low- and middle-income countries.
+We will reformulate pre-existing oral medication and reformulating them as injectable medications that require administration far less frequently, thereby reducing the huge burden that unsustainable oral regimens have on patients.

 Long-acting injectable medicines have already shown great promise for HIV therapy and prevention and have demonstrated impact in several other applications such as contraception and schizophrenia.
 This sets a precedent for the wide-ranging and currently untapped impact achievable across malaria prophylaxis, tuberculosis prevention and hepatitis C virus cure.

 Several technologies exist for long-acting drug delivery, each presenting different development, financial, clinical and logistical challenges and opportunities.
 Examples include injectables, implants and microarray patches currently at different stages of development.

 Implants are highly successful for potent drugs, but for most infectious disease therapies, the required concentrations are too high.
 Microneedle patches have shown early promise but may benefit from delivery of the formulations that ultimately control drug release.

 The University of Liverpool received funding from Unitaid to implement the LONGEVITY project

 The LONGEVITY project also involves critical partners and collaborators in Johns Hopkins University, the University of Nebraska Medical Center, the Clinton Health Access Initiative, Treatment Action Group, Medicines Patent Pool and Tandem Nano Ltd.